GitHubonline1396529/printAcat/README.md

 The output will be printed to the standard output stream.

-Argument usage is like the following :
+Usage is like the following :

 ```
 Usage: printAcat [options]

 Options:
+    -d, --double     Display two cats.
     -h, --help       Display help information.
     -v, --version    Display the version information.
 ```

 ## Contributing